clawpack/pyclaw/doc/classes.rst

 =======================================================

-A Pyclaw :class:`~pyclaw.solution.Solution` is a container for a collection of :class:`~pyclaw.solution.Grid` objects in order to support adaptive mesh refinement and multi-block simulations.
-The :class:`~pyclaw.solution.Solution` object keeps track of a list of :class:`~pyclaw.solution.Grid` objects then and controls the overall input and output of the entire collection of :class:`~pyclaw.solution.Grid` objects.
-Inside of a :class:`~pyclaw.solution.Grid` object, a set of :class:`~pyclaw.solution.Dimension` objects define the extents and basic grids of the :class:`~pyclaw.solution.Grid`.
+A Pyclaw :class:`~pyclaw.solution.Solution` is a container for a collection of :class:`~pyclaw.grid.Grid` objects in order to support adaptive mesh refinement and multi-block simulations.
+The :class:`~pyclaw.solution.Solution` object keeps track of a list of :class:`~pyclaw.grid.Grid` objects then and controls the overall input and output of the entire collection of :class:`~pyclaw.grid.Grid` objects.
+Inside of a :class:`~pyclaw.grid.Grid` object, a set of :class:`~pyclaw.grid.Dimension` objects define the extents and basic grids of the :class:`~pyclaw.grid.Grid`.

 .. image:: images/pyclaw_solution_structure.*